-The present study was an observational study to evaluate the effect of aerobic exercise on heart rate variability (HRV) in various Dosha Prakruti.
-Before that, no trial has been conducted in the target population for establishing relation of Dosha with heart rate variability (HRV).
-Thus, it is a naïve research step in as well due to ageing.
-The data is consistent with Andreas Voss et al who concluded that gender and age influences need to be considered when performing heart rate variability (HRV) studies.
-He found that males in the age group of 65 years and above had less heart rate as compared to female indicating that they may be compromised of cardiac problems in the coming days of their life.
-Similar, Jindal R et al reported that age has differential influence on vagal function in individuals in the age group of 60 years and above with implications for cardiovascular disease risk.
+The present study was an observational study to evaluate the effect of aerobic exercise on heart rate variability in various Dosha Prakruti.
+Before that, no trial has been conducted in the target population for establishing relation of Dosha with HRV.
+Thus, it is a naïve research step in correlation and contemporary interpretation of Dosha, Heart rate variability, and exercise in the designated population.

+Regarding the age and gender, male constituted 57% and female were 43%.
+The data infers that male were more than the female.
+Consequently, the data may be extrapolated that male are more prone to develop the heart rate variability related problems as well due to ageing.
+The data is consistent with Andreas Voss et al who concluded that gender and age influences need to be considered when performing HRV studies.^[19] He found that males in the age group of 65 years and above had less heart rate as compared to female indicating that they may be compromised of cardiac problems in the coming days of their life.
+Similar, Jindal R et al reported that age has differential influence on vagal function in individuals in the age group of 60 years and above with implications for cardiovascular disease risk.^[20]